authindicators/BIMI_Receiver_Guidance/Receiver_Guidance.md

   to signal to the downstream email client that the message passed BIMI and that is safe to load the logo.

-* Eventually, the MUA checks the BIMI-* headers, downloads the image, and displays it as the sender photo (or however else it chooses to render the BIMI logo in conjunction with the message).
+* Eventually, the MUA checks the BIMI-* headers, decodes the image in the BIMI-Indicator header, and displays it as the sender photo (or however else it chooses to render the BIMI logo in conjunction with the message).

 # Domain Reputation